1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment Options for Lymphocytic Colitis in Katy, TX

-• Bile acid binders: Cholestyramine or colesevelam can be added when bile acids contribute to persistent diarrhea.
+• Bile acid binders: Cholestyramine or colesevelam may be used, where bile acids are the cause of persistent diarrhea.

-• Diet adjustments: Eating small, low-fat meals and avoiding triggers like caffeine, spicy foods, and dairy can ease symptoms and reduce flares.
+• Diet adjustments: Staying on small and on low-fat diets and avoiding triggers such as caffeine, spicy foods, and dairy help relieve the symptoms and decrease the flares.

 Why Choose GastroDoxs?